-Our most recent study, conducted by researchers at Mount Sinai Beth Israel, found that patients with head-and-neck cancers undergoing dual chemo and radiation therapies experienced significant increases in emotional well-being and quality of life when certified Good Dog teams visited them during the course of their treatment, even as they experienced significant declines in both physical and functional well-being.
+One of our studies, conducted by researchers at Mount Sinai Beth Israel, found that patients with head-and-neck cancers undergoing dual chemo and radiation therapies experienced significant increases in emotional well-being and quality of life when certified Good Dog teams visited them during the course of their treatment, even as they experienced significant declines in both physical and functional well-being.

 The study was published in the Journal of Community and Supportive Oncology and is the first study published in a peer-review journal to document the benefits of animal-assisted therapy for adult cancer patients.
 It clearly highlights the merits of certified therapy dog visits using the same scientific standards held for the cancer treatment itself.